 The online survey has a password option so you can take a break at any time and finish the survey later.

-The survey will be open until March 2022.
+The survey deadline has been extended, and will be open until May 2022.

 Tell your friends